Los Alamos, New Mexico: Families and housing

 There are 5,249 households and an average household size of 2.23 people.
 There are 5,863 housing units, and the median value of owner-occupied housing units is $281,500.
 Median gross rent is $921.

 31.4% of households have children under the age of 18 living with them, 56.4% are married couples living together, 6.5% have a female householder with no husband present, and 34.0% are non-families.
 29.8% of all households are made up of individuals, and 7.6% have someone living alone who is 65 years of age or older.

 Principal employers

-Los Alamos National Laboratory is the area's largest employer with approximately 10,500 employees, and is foundational to the economy of Los Alamos, with an annual budget of about $2.45 billion.
-Approximately 40% of the laboratory's employees live in Los Alamos, while the remainder commute from Santa Fe, Española, Taos, and Albuquerque.
+Los Alamos National Laboratory is the area's largest employer with approximately 10,500 employees, and is foundational to Los Alamos's economy, with an annual budget of about $2.45 billion.
+About 40% of the laboratory's employees live in Los Alamos, while the remainder commute from Santa Fe, Española, Taos, and Albuquerque.
 About 66% of the people who work in the national laboratories commute daily to the lab; some take the Atomic City Transit, Rail Runner Express, use the Park and Ride, or carpool with other employees.

-Other major employers in Los Alamos include Smith's Food and Drug, Los Alamos National Bank, Los Alamos Medical Center, Los Alamos County, Los Alamos Public Schools, and Del Norte Credit Union.
+Other major employers in Los Alamos include Los Alamos County, Los Alamos Public Schools, Los Alamos Medical Center, Smith's Food and Drug, Enterprise Bank & Trust, and Del Norte Credit Union.